 MYOB Classic Software Changes

-In breaking news, MYOB have announced they are providing partners and clients with over 12 months’ notice before they cease providing new features, patches, compliance updates or product support from 30th September 2019 for the MYOB Classic desktop products (often referred to as Version 19 or earlier).
+In breaking news, MYOB Classic desktop changes have been announced.
+MYOB are providing partners and clients with over 12 months’ notice before they cease providing new features, patches, compliance updates or product support from 30th September 2019 for the MYOB Classic desktop products (often referred to as Version 19 or earlier).

 After 30th September 2019 desktop versions of MYOB will still work, as the software license remains the property of the owner, however, clients should be made aware that there might be conflicts with future changes in the computer operating systems.